-Biblical Interpretation in the Early Church is part of Ad Fontes: Early Christian Sources, a series designed to present ancient Christian texts essential to an understanding of Christian theology, ecclesiology, and practice.
+Available in Fortress’s Ad fontes series is Biblical Interpretation in the Early Church, edited by Michael Graves.
+According to the volume’s blurb, Biblical Interpretation in the Early Church is part of Ad Fontes: Early Christian Sources, a series designed to present ancient Christian texts essential to an understanding of Christian theology, ecclesiology, and practice.
 The books in […]

 Apparently, the article that Brian Tucker recently mentioned is part of a series of articles appearing in Bibliotheca Sacra this year, which look like they are providing the written corollaries to Klyne Snodgrass’s earlier lecture series at Dallas Theological Seminary.

 In 2010, Klyne Snodgrass delivered the W. H. Griffith Thomas Memorial Lectureship at Dallas Theological Seminary.
 In the lectureship, Snodgrass discussed a “hermeneutics of identity” in four parts: Part 1 (February 2, Theory and Theology) Part 2 (February 3, Gospels) Part 3 (February 4, Paul) Part 4 (February 5, Church and Ministry) The whole series […]

 This morning, Scot McKnight has an engaging post that addresses some ambiguities present in descriptions of “theological interpretation.”
 To move toward decreasing these ambiguities, McKnight proposes his own description of what interpreting scripture theologically should mean—namely, “read[ing] individual passages in the Bible through the lens of one’s orthodox, community-shaped, and confessional theology” (italics original).
 Read […]